A Calm Place For

 If this is the kind of experience you carry, this work is not about fixing you.

-It’s about helping your system begin to experience something different — in a way that allows what has been held for a long time to finally resolve.
+It is about helping your system begin to experience something different — in a way that allows what has been carried for a long time to finally begin to ease.

-If you’re wanting support with that, you’re welcome to reach out.
+If you want support with that, you are welcome to reach out.

 I offer virtual EMDR therapy across Michigan, including Metro Detroit and Grand Rapids, and across Ohio, including Columbus.
 If you’re ready to address the deeper roots of childhood emotional neglect, shame, anxiety, or emotional shutdown, you can schedule a free consultation here.